rejuvenate7/WitcherOnline/README.md

   </a>
 </div>

 **Witcher Online** is a mod that adds multiplayer to *The Witcher 3: Wild Hunt*, turning your single player experience into an MMO experience.
 Join servers to play with your friends, customize your character using [Custom Player Characters](https://www.nexusmods.com/witcher3/mods/5940) and relax in taverns using [Chill Out](https://www.nexusmods.com/witcher3/mods/6402).
+Play Gwent and join parties with other players.
 Chat with strangers and perform emotes to roleplay with other players.
 Complete quests alongside friends.

 ## Getting started
 To play Witcher Online, go to the [nexus page](https://www.nexusmods.com/witcher3/mods/11590).